Large and vibrant display

 Videos and games haven’t played well with the new aspect ratios we’re seeing on our smartphones, and the V9 brings a significant amount of pillar boxing.
 Like Samsung and LG, Vivo has baked in software to adjust the aspect ratio for third-party apps that don’t natively fill up the entire display.
 This means you can get a fullscreen experience with videos and games, though the trick crops some of the content.

-The Vivo V9 is considered Vivo’s flagship smartphone, but the specs put this phone squarely in the midrange category.
+The Vivo V9 is considered one of Vivo’s 2018 flagship smartphones, but the specs put this phone squarely in the midrange category.
 Inside the V9 is Qualcomm’s Snapdragon 626 processor and 4GB of RAM.
 For storage, the V9 comes with 64GB of internal storage and supports microSD expansion up to an additional 256GB.
 It’s not the most exciting spec sheet, but should be more than powerful enough for most tasks.
 In my week of usage, the phone was fast and responsive with ordinary tasks like navigating through the UI and launching applications.
 The 4GB of RAM was plenty for a smooth multitasking experience.
 Games also ran well, with smooth frame rates.
 Very rarely did the Vivo V9 ever feel laggy or slow.

 The Vivo V9’s battery is a respectable 3,260mAh cell, though my usage was purely on Wi-Fi.
 I was unable to receive carrier data despite trying multiple SIM cards, rebooting the device, and double checking the APN settings.
 That being said, the Vivo V9 got me comfortably through a full day even with heavy amounts of video watching and gaming.
 I would imagine, the V9 should still perform well on LTE data as the battery is reasonably large and the Snapdragon 626 is very battery efficient.